meghanelizabeth/katacoda-scenarios/dash-slo-workshop/step5.md

 In the real world, there’s a lot of traffic and there’s definitely going to be some errors.
 For now we are dealing with our small water pump app.

-Before we start killing containers, maybe check back to the app and add more pumps! https://2886795280-5000-ollie01.environments.katacoda.com/
+Before we start killing containers, maybe check back to the app and add more pumps!
+Click on IoT Project in Katacoda to open the app.

 Open a new terminal window by clicking the + sign within Katacoda.
 There is an option called Open New Terminal.

+Once the terminal is open run the following command to kill the container running the pumps:
+`docker stop $(docker ps -aqf "name=sloworkshop_pumps")`

-Try removing a running service with a:
+As an alternative and if you are more familiar with docker, try removing a running service with a:
 `$ docker ps`
 `$ docker kill <containerid>`